Fees and Refunds

 - The student must be registered for classes in the term for which aid has been offered

 - The student must have enough financial aid offered to cover outstanding financial obligations to the college (tuition, etc.) and have enough remaining to cover the cost of books.

 Students must submit a one-time authorization to have CF deduct payments from Financial Aid for all non-tuition and fee charges.
-This includes books and supplies charged at the Barnes and Noble Bookstore at CF. Financial Aid recipients will be prompted on MyCF to authorize their book charges.
+This includes books, course materials and supplies charged at the Barnes and Noble Bookstore at CF. Financial Aid recipients will be prompted on MyCF to authorize their book charges.
 Students are not required to submit the authorization.
 However, if they do not submit one, they will not be eligible to charge towards their Financial Aid at the Bookstore.
 The authorization will remain in effect for the duration of the students’ enrollment at CF. Once a student has authorized charging, if a student wishes to unselect financial aid charging, they must do so in person at the Financial Aid Office in building 5- 106.

 Students will be limited to only charging textbooks and required materials against their financial aid.
 There are limitations to what is allowed to be charged.
 Allowable items include textbooks, rental of textbooks, supplies, and required digital materials.
 Students will not be permitted to charge non-essential items including, but not limited to, clothing, food, drinks, and convenience items.

 When charging books, the student is responsible for payment of the books.
 If, for any reason, the student does not receive financial aid, any unpaid bookstore charge owed to the college is subject to being turned over to outside collection agencies and the credit bureau.
 Additional collection costs owed to the collection agencies are the student’s responsibility.